AAM77/url_substring_matcher_cli/README.md

 2. Place the unzipped directory in a desired location.

 ## Description
-The core substring matching algorithm for URLs helps users determine if a set of keywords (of their choosing) exist inside of a URL (or list of URLs) of their choosing.
+The core algorithm for this application is the URL substring matching algorithm.
+It helps users determine which keywords (of a list of keywords of their choosing) exist inside of each URL of one or more URLs.
 A user is able to utilize this algorithm by interacting with the Command Line Interface (CLI).
 This allows users to specify the keywords (i.e. substrings) and target URLs through the command line or specify them inside of files --- keywords.txt for keywords and urls.txt for URLs.

 Once the algorithm has the keywords and URLs it needs to run, it displays each URL with a list of matching keywords in alphabetical order.
 Since the challenge did not provide much detail on what the output should be, I decided to output it in a manner that was more useful for humans.